-- 23. Where there is an application for an order under section 11 of the Children (Scotland) Act 1995, the affidavit must contain only relevant material supportive of the section 11 order(s) sought.
+- 23. Where affidavits are ordered in an application for an order under section 11 of the Children (Scotland) Act 1995, the affidavit must contain only relevant material supportive of the section 11 order(s) sought.
 It must also include the material listed in paragraph 22, above. - 24.
 The court will disregard any part of an affidavit that does not contain evidence relating to the tests set out in section 11(7) of the Children (Scotland) Act 1995.

-Financial conclusions
+Financial craves